UK set to back high-speed railway despite soaring cost - RFI

 London (AFP)

-British Prime Minister Boris Johnson was set Tuesday to announce his plans for the HS2 high-speed railway, with reports suggesting he will stick with the long-running project despite soaring costs.
+British Prime Minister Boris Johnson is expected Tuesday to announce his support for the HS2 high-speed railway, despite concerns about soaring costs and opposition from his own MPs.

-HS2, which would quicken rail journeys between London in southeast England and cities to the north of the capital, has been dogged by controversy owing to projected spiralling costs and damage to wildlife.
+Johnson had ordered a review of the viability of the line, the largest current infrastructure project in Europe, after years of delays and ballooning costs.

+But he is set to announce to the House of Commons his support for the project, which aims to connect London to central and northern England.

+Preparations for the first stage of the line to Birmingham are already well advanced, but the BBC said he would also back the second phase to Manchester and Leeds, while seeking changes to rein in the cost.

-It is forecast that the project, aimed also at cutting congestion on existing railway lines linking major UK cities, could cost more than £100 billion ($129 billion, 118 billion euros) -- double an official 2015 estimate.
+Some projections suggest HS2 could cost more than £100 billion ($129 billion, 118 billion euros), double an official 2015 estimate, and far more than was suggested when HS2 was first mooted in 2009.

-Media reports suggest Johnson could green-light the first phase of HS2 linking London with Britain's second-biggest city Birmingham in the English Midlands, but make changes to the second stage.

-The second phase is for trains to travel further north to Manchester and Leeds, while the start of the line would be Britain's first new railway north of London in 150 years.
+HS2 claims that its trains will connect around 30 million people when it is complete -- almost half the UK population -- delivering faster journeys and taking pressure off existing rail networks.

+It also says that the project will tackle climate change, by taking cars off the roads.

 The previous government last year noted that HS2 costs had soared owing to the complexity of building in densely populated cities and challenging ground conditions.

-Governments are coming under pressure to promote cleaner travel amid increasing public pressure to tackle climate change by slashing carbon emissions.
+Governments around the world are under pressure to promote cleaner travel as they try to limit climate change by cutting carbon emissions.

 As part of a wider plan to promote greener transport, the German government last month agreed to pump 62 billion euros ($68 billion, £53 billion) into its rail network.